-Few people realise, visitors and locals alike, that Torbay has a very special place on the world map the reason being that it is one of only seven sites in the UK and of 140 sites world wide, that have been given UNESCO Global Geopark status.
+Few people realise, visitors and locals alike, that Torbay has a very special place on the world map because it is one of only seven sites in the UK and of 140 sites worldwide, that have been given UNESCO Global Geopark status.
 What does this mean?
-Well quite simply (if it is possible to condense the geological history of the world is a sentence or two) the bay lies on a series of unique geological formations that unusually can be viewed here on the surface.
+Well quite simply (if it is possible to condense the geological history of the world in a sentence or two) the bay lies on a series of unique geological formations that unusually can be viewed here on the surface.

-Once again Meadfoot is the centre of attention as the rocks found in the bay are some of the oldest in the geopark.
+We are, of course, proud to say that Meadfoot is at the centre of attention as the rocks found in the bay are some of the oldest in the Geopark.
 In fact you may not know but at one point they thought that beneath our very feet there might lie a vein of gold bearing rock.
-But before you start digging up the car park (the thought had crossed our mind before we had it surfaced), the idea was abandoned after some preliminary drilling had taken place.
+But before you start digging up the car park (the thought had crossed our mind before we had it resurfaced), the idea was abandoned after some preliminary drilling had taken place.